About Luc P. Beaudoin

-As a cognitive scientist, one of the things that struck me at Abatis was that, despite the fact that my colleagues and I had full access to technical documentation in electronic formats and the best computers and monitors, we printed out reams of documentation.
-I wondered: what would it take for knowledge workers to be better able to learn with technology, on screen, without needing to print?
+As a cognitive scientist, one of the things that struck me at Abatis was that, despite the fact that my colleagues and I had full access to technical documentation in electronic formats and the best computers and monitors, we printed reams of documentation.
+I became fascinated by the question: what would it take for knowledge workers to be far better able to learn deeply with technology, on screen, without needing to print?

 So, after Abatis was acquired by Redback Networks, I set my sights on creating my own company (code named “Lakatosh”) and products to enhance cognitive productivity.
 One of my main goals has since then been to help knowledge workers turn external information into personal knowledge that is not just in the machines but active in one’s mind.
 I began designing products to optimize learning, mastery and remembering; products that leveraged the best of cognitive science and technology.

 In 2002, I took these ideas to Prof. Phil Winne’s projects at Simon Fraser University.
 We developed software to enhance and research self-regulated learning.
-I became his research associate, leading our software development teams and helping raise millions of dollars to fund our R&D. I also used this opportunity to keep learning about how the mind can drive its cognitive productivity—downwards or upwards.
+I became his research associate, leading our software development teams and helping raise millions of dollars to fund our R&D. I also used this opportunity to keep learning about how the mind can drive its cognitive productivity.

 If you’ve read and reflected about CogZest’s mission, you may have realized that an interdisciplinary background is required to accomplish it.
 I’ve written this page to highlight some of the background that I think is required and that I bring to the task.
 That includes understanding:

-- The mind as a complex but accessible and controllable mechanism
+- Cognitive science – understanding the mind as a complex but somewhat accessible and controllable collection of virtual machines

 - Affect: motivation (including goal processing), emotions, attitudes and performance enhancement